AgVic Talk Season 9

 Drew Radford:

 G'day.
 I'm Drew Radford and welcome to season nine of AgVic Talk.
 This season's all about planning for the dry and to better equip you to manage the impacts of drought and our changing climate.
 This season will provide you with resources and a range of practices and tools that are available to help you improve your farm business.
-Farming's rewarding, but it can also be challenging, and no two stories or businesses are the same.
+Farming's rewarding, but it can also be challenging, and no 2 stories or businesses are the same.
 We can all learn from each other and set a plan for success.
 Today's episode is a sneak peek of what's to come.

 Australia has some of the oldest soils in the world.
 For farmers that can make it difficult to capture subsoil moisture so that they can deal better with dry times.
 However, one way of resolving this is through subsoil amelioration, or more commonly referred to as subsoiling.